pankajparashar-zz/pankajparashar.github.io/_posts/2016-01-10-codelab-io.md

 ---

 Over the weekend, I dished out a realtime in-browser code editor, perfect for collaborating online with other developers.
-It can also be used to as a whiteboard to interview candidates distanced by geographical location.
+It can also be used as a whiteboard to interview candidates distanced by geographical location.
 As far as the technology stack is concerned,